pulsejet/ndn-play/README.md

 Checking out the `TLV visualizer` section will give the packet structure of captured packet.
 You can try to capture and visualize the Data packets generated during `ping` in a similar way.

+### Experiment Dumps
+The current state of the experiment including the topology and the captured packets can be downloaded using the experiment generation function.
+Internally, the dump uses Message Pack encoding that is compressed using the DEFLATE algorithm.

 ### Future Work
 In order to help NDN beginners better understand the security primitives in NDN, we plan to visualize the ceritificate chain and signing relationships in the future.